 In 2011, a Dusk Dances licensee event was added in Ottawa, and in 2012, in Peterborough, through Public Energy.
 The Dancing on the Edge Festival (DOTE) presented Dusk Dances in Vancouver annually during their festival in early July, until 2015.
 In 2012, 9,500 people saw Dusk Dances.
 In 2013, a Dusk Dances event occurred on the grounds of Fort York (Toronto) during their festival, On Common Grounds.
-Our current licensed events are located in Hamilton (since 2014), through our partnership with the Hamilton Conservatory for the Arts Dance Theatre; in the Lanaudière region of Québec, in partnership with Théâtre Hector-Charland (with alternating performances in Repentigny and Terrebonne); and in Barrie, with Simcoe Contemporary Dancers returning for a third year as our local presenting partner.
+Our current licensed events are located in Hamilton (since 2014), through our partnership with the Hamilton Conservatory for the Arts Dance Theatre; in the Lanaudière region of Québec, in partnership with Théâtre Hector-Charland (with alternating performances in Repentigny and Terrebonne); and in Barrie, with Simcoe Contemporary Dancers (since 2017).
 In 2018, Dusk Dances welcomed its first guest curator, Michael Caldwell.
 In 2019, Dusk Dances celebrated its 25th festival season.